kushalkolar/mesmerize-viz/README.md

 Interactively change the metric thresholds for the sliders.
 See the caiman docs for info on the evaluation params: https://caiman.readthedocs.io/en/latest/Getting_Started.html#component-evaluation

-After setting the metric thresholds, you can manuall accept or reject components by clicking on them and pressing "a" (accept) or "r" (reject) keys on your keyboard.
+After setting the metric thresholds, you can manually accept or reject components by clicking on them and pressing "a" (accept) or "r" (reject) keys on your keyboard.

 When you are happy with component evaluation, click "Save eval to disk".
 This overwrites the existing hdf5 file with the state of the hdf5 file as shown in the visualization, i.e. `estimates.idx_components` and `estimates.edx_components_bad` gets set with respect to the visualization.